 Specifically, TTF’s expected results are:

-* An analysis of curriculum across partners and the potential for teaching the future, climate education and using open data (R1)
+* An analysis of curriculum across partners and the potential for teaching the future, climate education and using open data (R1) Download the full report:

 * An online climate data dashboard (R2), as a teaching resource targeted at teachers.
 This gathers climate data and scientific information which can be used by schools to support learning and teaching climate in schools.
 It will provide opportunities in and beyond the classroom, developed from an analysis of the resources and opportunities available.
+Visit the Dashboard

 * An online teacher training course (R3), focused on teaching about climate change and including suggestions on how to embed climate education in different subjects, using scientific data and encouraging pupil engagement and active citizenship in local issues, for instance through citizen science approaches.
 Overall, this will lead to: – the provision of new resources and skills enabling teachers to effectively teach climate education to secondary school students. – strengthened students’ and teachers’ scientific engagement in climate issues, using innovative approaches. – enhanced interdisciplinary learning and digital skills among young people, raising their interest in science, technology and active citizenship.
+Visit the training course